PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 17:44:10
+Last updated: 2024-04-07 17:46:36
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams